-1. Size and Significance of the Event Industry
+1. Size and Significance of the Event Industry, specifically sport events

 The event industry in New Zealand is a vital component of the national economy, with almost 5,000 events taking place each year, attracting 11.7 million attendees.
+Over 1,100 of these were sporting events, with approximately 6.7m participants/spectators.
 This sector employs a substantial workforce, contributing to the diversity of skilled professionals, including event planners, technicians, and hospitality staff.
 The nature of these events is diverse including festivals, conferences, sports competitions, cultural celebrations, and more.
 To get a better understanding of the full economic and social impacts of the industry, we are currently in the process of working with Ernst & Young to get more accurate information.